robweber/kodi-shield/README.md

 This is a small PHP script that can be used to generate a badge for your Kodi addon using the [Shields.io JSON endpoint]([https://shields.io/endpoint](https://shields.io/endpoint)) syntax.
 The result is badge you can include with your Kodi addon so people know at a glance what versions of Kodi your addon will run on.

+This is done by reading in the addon.xml file of your addon from it's repository and calculating the compatible Kodi versions based on the official [Kodi compatibility matrix](https://kodi.wiki/view/Addon.xml#Dependency_versions).

 ## Install
 You can install this script on any webserver that runs PHP.
 It does use the Simple XML library for reading in the ```addon.xml``` file of your project so the correct Kodi version can be determined.